IntrepidPursuits/objective-c-style-guide/README.md

     ...
 }
 ```

+## Property Specifier Ordering

+The ordering of the property specifiers should be:
+1. strong / weak / retain / unsafe_unretained / assign / copy
+2. atomicity
+3. writablity

 ## Variables

 Variables should be named as descriptively as possible.
 Single letter variable names should be avoided except in `for()` loops.